micmejia/bible-dump/NKJV/Judges/Judg 6.md

 Then they would encamp against them and destroy the produce of the earth as far as Gaza, and leave no sustenance for Israel, neither sheep nor ox nor donkey.

 ###### 5
-For they would come up with their livestock and their tents, coming in as numerous as locusts; both they and their camels were [^a]without number; and they would enter the land to destroy it.
+For they would come up with their livestock and their tents, coming in as numerous as locusts; both they and their camels were without number; and they would enter the land to destroy it.

 ###### 6
 So Israel was greatly impoverished because of the Midianites, and the children of Israel cried out to the Lord.